Tom King (writer): Writing career

 In July 2018, he received the Eisner Award for Best Writer for his work on Batman, Batman Annual #2, Batman/Elmer Fudd Special #1 and Mister Miracle, sharing the award with Marjorie Liu.

 In May and June 2019, King, Jim Lee, and CW series actresses Nafessa Williams, Candice Patton, and Danielle Panabaker toured five U.S. military bases in Kuwait with the United Service Organizations (USO), where they visited the approximately 12,000 U.S. military personnel stationed in that country as part of DC's 80th anniversary of Batman celebration.

 In September 2020, DC Comics announced that King would be among the creators of a revived Batman: Black and White anthology series to debut on December 8, 2020.
 From 2021 to 2022, King was the writer on the eight-issue miniseries Supergirl: Woman of Tomorrow with artist Bilquis Evely.
 David Harth, for CBR, commented that since Omega Men, "King has mostly stayed away from sci-fi, going for a more psychological take on superheroes instead".
 Harth highlighted that Supergirl: Woman of Tomorrow "is very much a sci-fi epic" and that the series is "even more imaginative than Omega Men's sci-fi, as it has King flexing his muscles in different ways".

 In November 2022, it was announced that King would be writing both Batman: The Brave and the Bold and The Penguin, as a part of the 2023 relaunch Dawn of DC.

 In January 2023, it was announced that King's Supergirl: Woman of Tomorrow miniseries would be adapted into a feature film by DC Studios.
 It was also announced by DC Studios co-chairman and co-CEO James Gunn that King will serve as one of the architects of the new DC Universe media franchise of feature films and other media that would succeed the DC Extended Universe.

 In March 2023, it was announced that King would be writing the new Wonder Woman relaunch as a part of Dawn of DC.

 In July 2023, it was announced that King would work on a new creator-owned series for Boom!
 Studios, with Peter Gross serving as the illustrator.
 The series would later be revealed to be Animal Pound, a modern reimagining of George Orwell's Animal Farm set in an animal shelter.

-In May 2024, it was announced that King would be the writer and the executive producer of the television series Lanterns for DC Studios alongside Damon Lindelof and Chris Mundy.
+In May 2024, it was announced that King would be a writer and executive producer of the television series Lanterns for DC Studios alongside Damon Lindelof and Chris Mundy.
 In June 2024, HBO gave an eight-episode, straight-to-series order to the series.
 Per the official logline, the series follows “new recruit John Stewart and Lantern legend Hal Jordan, two intergalactic cops drawn into a dark, earth-based mystery as they investigate a murder in the American heartland.”